Nutrition for Specific Medical Conditions

 Fact sheets

-- Low lactose diet for children
+- Low fibre diet

 Lowering the amount of fibre that travels through the bowel can be helpful when the bowel is irritated, inflamed or narrowed.
 It is also used before and after some types of surgery.